rich257/uk-wards-2024/README.md

 * [S92000003 - Scotland](https://open-innovations.org/projects/hexmaps/editor/?https://open-innovations.github.io/uk-wards-2024/S92000003.hexjson)
 * [W92000004 - Wales](https://open-innovations.org/projects/hexmaps/editor/?https://open-innovations.github.io/uk-wards-2024/W92000004.hexjson)

-Please edit a region using the hex builder tool, save the output as HexJSON, then over-write the appropriate file in this directory.
+Please edit a region using the hex builder tool, save the output as HexJSON[^1], then over-write the appropriate file in this directory.
 The [full map](https://open-innovations.org/projects/hexmaps/editor/?../maps/uk-wards-2024.hexjson) will be created by combining each of the regions into a final HexJSON file.

 The [Wards (May 2024) Boundaries UK SGC](https://geoportal.statistics.gov.uk/datasets/ons::wards-may-2024-boundaries-uk-bsc-2/explore) from the ONS is useful to see the geographic placement of wards.